arejasverduras/shredfish/README.md

 ## Usage
 - Type the name of a city you would like to find.
-- Further specify your search with comma's, adding state and country:
+- Further specify your search with comma's adding state and country, for example:
-  Salinas, Asturas, ES
+  Salinas, Asturias, ES.
 - Select the location of choice from the results list.

 - Save a location by clicking the heart right next to it's name.
 - Switch between favorite locations by clicking it's name in the 'My Favorites List'
 - Remove a location from your favorites by clicking the heart icon after it's name.

 ## Project Status
 Project is: _in progress_

 ## Room for Improvement
 The project is far from completed.
-In the future, i would like to create a back end where the user can actually login and save it's data.
+In the future, I would like to create a back-end where the user can actually login and save their data and preferences.
-Now using GPS locations, a spot database can be build that provides far more detailed info about a spot, like recommended conditions, photo's, and additional information about the surrounding and accesibility.
+Now using GPS locations, a spot database can be build that provides far more detailed info about a spot, like recommended conditions, photo's, and additional information about the surroundings and accesibility.

 Room for improvement:
 - Styling of forecast buttons and tables.

-To do:
+- Minimize API calls by storing often-requested data in own database.
+- Serve this stored data to the user first (when not to old), before making a new request to the external paid API.

+To-do:
 - Load astronomy data into forecast (sunrise, sunset, dusk, dawn)
 - Load water temperature
+- Build a back-end consisting of an API and database
+- Create user login & authentication
 - Set preferred conditions per spot
 - Hightlight preferered conditions in forecast
 - Notify user when prefered conditions are available in forecast

 ## Acknowledgements
 - This project was inspired by the Magic Seaweed forecasting app, and the Surfline forecasting app.

 ## Contact
 Created by [@arejasverduras](https://arejasportfolio.surge.sh/) - feel free to contact me!